 If you’ve never heard of the Dry Tortugas National Park, you may want to take note.
 This hidden gem is full of impressive American history, stunning beaches, incredible snorkeling and scuba diving opportunities, and the world’s third-largest reef system.
 You will be wowed by the coral formations and rare birds on the island.
 And did I mention shipwrecks?

 Getting to the Dry Tortugas takes planning and time; it is the country’s most remote National Park.
 The trip to and from is part of the fun when visiting this Florida Keys attraction.

 Let me help you plan your day and adventures to the Dry Tortugas and what you should do when you arrive.
 It is a trip you won’t want to miss!

 A Brief History

 Dry Tortugas is an island (one of 7) and fortification 70 miles off the coast of Key West.
 This remote part of the Florida Keys has had its fair share of history.
 The 1846 fort, Fort Jefferson (located on Garden Key), is mightier than any other fort built across the nation, even though it was never completed.
 It also served as a Union prison camp during the Civil War.
-Fort Jefferson is made up of 16 million bricks, all of which were shipped to the hard-to-get-to island location.
+Fort Jefferson consists of 16 million bricks, all of which were shipped to the hard-to-get-to island location.

-President FDR designated Fort Jefferson a national monument in 1935 when it was added to the National Register of Historic Places.
+President FDR designated Fort Jefferson a national monument in 1935 when added to the National Register of Historic Places.
 The National Parks System added the Dry Tortugas (and Fort Jefferson) to its roster in 1992.
 Today, visitors can enjoy the Dry Tortugas by seaplane, ferry, or private boat.
 The ship (Yankee Freedom III) is the cheapest and most popular way to make the trip.